Meknes Travel Guide, Uncovering the Enchanting City

 Top Attractions and Landmarks in Meknes

-Dar Jamai Museum: Housed in a 19th-century palace, this museum offers an intriguing glimpse into the opulence of Meknes' past.
+Dar Jamai Museum: Housed in a 19th-century palace, this museum offers an intriguing glimpse into the luxury of Meknes' past.
 The beautifully restored building features stunning architecture, intricate tilework, and lush gardens, while the exhibits provide insight into traditional Moroccan art, textiles, and craftsmanship.

 Heri es-Souani: Once the royal granaries and stables, this vast complex is a testament to the grand ambitions of Moulay Ismail.
 The enormous vaulted chambers were designed to store grain and feed for the sultan's 12,000 horses, showcasing the scale and extravagance of his rule.